 However, the WCHS deadlines will be firm deadlines for participation in the Dual Enrollment Program.

-Step 2: Complete the White County High School Dual Enrollment Contract found here and return it to the WCHS front office.
+Step 1: Complete the White County High School Dual Enrollment Contract found here.
 A DE Contract should be completed each school year.

-Step 3: Complete the Funding Application on GAFutures.org.
+Step 2: Complete the Funding Application on GAFutures.org.
 Students and parents must complete a Funding Application each year to get classes paid for.
 This is a critical step and is in addition to the college application.
-Click here for instructions on how to complete the funding application
+Click here for instructions on how to complete the funding application.

 Students who are applying to NGTC and/or TMU should use the online applications below to submit their application.

-Students taking classes on WCHS campus through NGTC or TMU will be invited to attend an advisement session/registration meeting in late April.
+Students taking classes through NGTC or TMU will be invited to attend an advisement session/registration meeting in late April or early May.

-Students who wish to take a dual enrollment class off-campus should schedule a meeting with their counselor to discuss class registration procedures.
-After you meet with your school counselor, you will need to schedule a meeting with your college advisor to select your college courses.
+Students who wish to take a dual enrollment courses at a college other than NGTC or TMU should schedule a meeting with their counselor to discuss class registration procedures.

 A list of all participating institutions can be found on the GA Futures Website.